07Abhi/Flutter_blinkit_ui/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+1. I have implemented the home page UI.
+2. I have implemented Floating action button for Category.
+3. Address Listing and change address from that listing
+4. Created Profile Section.
+5. Managed the application state by using Providers.